Mamdouh-CS/coap/README.md

-# 🔐 Secure CoAP Communication System for IoT (Token + AES Encryption)
+# 🔐 Implementation and Analysis of a CoAP-Based IoT Communication System

 This project demonstrates a secure Constrained Application Protocol (CoAP) communication system tailored for IoT environments.
 It uses token-based authentication and AES encryption to ensure basic access control and data confidentiality over UDP.